KKSzymanowski/laravel-6-odbc/README.md

 ],
 ```
 One of the more common cases would be to customize the `compileLimit()` method used in pagination and in the `skip()` method.
-You can do this in the following way
+You can do this in the following way:
 ```php
 use Illuminate\Database\Query\Builder;
 use Odbc\OdbcQueryGrammar;